keboola/developers-docs/extend/component/tutorial/debugging.md

 Use the [Input data API call](https://kebooladocker.docs.apiary.io/#reference/sandbox/input-data/create-an-input-job).
 You can see it in our [API requests collection](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba).
+In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), either specify the full configuration (using the `configData` node) or refer to an existing configuration of the component (using the `config` node).
+See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba).

 The Input data API call will prepare the data folder for the component and put it inside an archive and upload it to KBC Storage.
 When running the request with valid parameters, you should receive a response similar to this: